777uliahshafar/dotfiles/readme.md

 8).
 Instal Vimtex Plugin for better latex workflow.
 Installation had already been set up in .vimrc.
 Just run :PlugInstall everytime system had reset.
 Configuration Vimtex has been setup in .vimrc as well.

 9).
 Install UltiSnips.
 Installation had already been set up in .vimrc.
 Just run : PlugInstall everytime system had reset.
 UltiSnips mapping has been set up in .vimrc.
-Location snippets file in macvim/vim is in
+Since Coc has snippet extentions, we also install it by:

 ```
-	~/.vim/UltiSnips/[file.ext].snippets
+	:CocInstall coc-snippets
 ```
+The default location for snippet in coc-snippets is in ~/.config/coc/ultisnips.
+You may symlink snippet.tex from dotfiles.

 10).
 Background shell iterm/zsh was not good enough.
 Install gruvbox to handle the background. sAll configuration has already set up in vimrc.

 11).
 You have installed Goyo in step 6, but this is show you a configuration that make goyo work better.